 Meal timing is a tricky endeavor.
-For the longest time, the blanket suggestion from most dietitians used to be, “eat 3 square meals per day and two snacks in order to keep your metabolism primed.”
-But then Intermittent Fasting came along and turned that suggestion on its head.
-Some folks are finding that less frequent eating is a simple way to manage their energy intake.
-Some folks, by the way, don’t find this to be true.
+For the longest time, the blanket suggestion from most nutrition folks used to be, “eat 3 square meals per day and two snacks in order to keep your metabolic fires stoked.”
+But then more primal eating protocols became popular and everyone, it seemed, started to experiment with more extreme meal timing.

 First of all, let’s redefine our idea of fasting.
 Technically speaking, we all fast.
 Fasting is simply a period of not eating.
 That’s why we call it “break-fast” – we’re breaking the fast of not eating while we sleep.
 While fasts can last days or weeks, a common and less extreme strategy is called “time restricted feeding.”
 You can think of it as a daily “mini fast.”
 An example of this would be the 16/8 protocol – which calls for an 8 hour eating window followed by a 16 hour fast, repeated daily.